Q:

 A:

-Acetone can also provide a relatively inert reaction environment and reduce the occurrence of side reactions.
-Because acetone itself is chemically stable, in most cases it will not have side reactions with the reactants, thus ensuring the specificity of the reaction and the purity of the product.
-For example, in the synthesis of organic glass (polymethyl methacrylate), acetone is often used as a solvent to dissolve methyl methacrylate and initiator.
+in organic synthesis, nucleophilic substitution interaction (SN interaction) is a very common type of interaction. due to its moderate polarity, acetone is able to dissolve a variety of polar reactants well, so it's often applied as a solvent-based products to such reactions. to instance, in the SN2 interaction, acetone is able to be applied as a polar solvent-based products to help the reactants to be greater evenly dispersed in the interaction system, thereby improving the interaction efficiency.
+Acetone is able to also provide a relatively inert interaction ecological stability and minimize the occurrence of side reactions.
+In my experience, Because acetone itself is chemically stable, in most cases it won't have side reactions with the reactants, thus ensuring the specificity of the interaction and the purity of the product. to instance, in the synthesis of organic glass (polymethyl methacrylate), acetone is often applied as a solvent-based products to dissolve methyl methacrylate and initiator. consumption of

-as a solvent, acetone has stable chemical properties, strong solubility, easy access and low cost, which makes its application prospect in organic synthesis very broad.
-Acetone also has some limitations, such as its high volatility and sensitivity to air may impose certain requirements on the safety of the experimental operation.
-Therefore, when using acetone as a solvent, special attention should be paid to the control of experimental conditions, such as ventilation conditions and fire prevention measures.
+as a solvent-based products, acetone has stable chemical characteristics, strong solubility, easy access and low cost, which makes its consumption prospect in organic synthesis very broad.
+Acetone also has some limitations, such as its high evaporative environment and sensitivity to atmosphere might impose certain standards on the security of the experimental operation.
+And First Therefore, when using acetone as a solvent-based products, special attention should be paid to the manage of experimental conditions, such as ventilation conditions and fire prevention measures.
+The consumption of acetone in organic synthesis mainly focuses on the following aspects:

 Cancel submit